-Any disputes between persons and facilities about whether an individual or given official seeking access to the CVI has a need to know should be referred to the CISA chemical facility security inspector responsible for working with the facility in question.
+Any disputes between persons and facilities about whether an individual or given official seeking access to the CVI has a need to know should be referred to the CISA Chemical Security Inspector responsible for working with the facility in question.

-If you have questions or need to contact the CISA chemical facility security inspector assigned to your region, call the CFATS Help Desk at 866-323-2957 Monday through Friday (except federal holidays) from 8:30 a.m. to 5 p.m.
-(ET), or email CSAT@hq.dhs.gov.
+If you have questions or need to contact the CISA Chemical Security Inspector assigned to your area, call the Chemical Security Assessment Tool (CSAT) Help Desk at 866-323-2957 Monday through Friday (except federal holidays) from 8:30 a.m. to 5 p.m.
+(ET) or email CSAT@hq.dhs.gov.